2ndquadrant-it/puppet-barman/README.md

                                backup after an error.
 Default = 0
 * **basebackup_retry_sleep** - Number of seconds to wait after after a failed copy, before retrying.
 Default = 30
+* **backup_method** - Configure the method barman used for backup execution.
+If set to rsync (default), barman will execute backup using the rsync command.
+If set to postgres barman will use the pg_basebackup command to execute the backup.
 * **backup_options** - Behavior for backup operations: possible values are exclusive_backup (default) and concurrent_backup
+* **bandwidth_limit** - This option allows you to specify a maximum transfer rate in kilobytes per second.
+A value of zero specifies no limit (default).
+* **check_timeout** - Maximum execution time, in seconds per server, for a barman check command.
+Set to 0 to disable the timeout.
+Positive integer, default 30.
+* **custom_compression_filter** - Customised compression algorithm applied to WAL
+                                  files.
+* **custom_decompression_filter** - Customised decompression algorithm applied to
+                                    compressed WAL files; this must match the compression algorithm.
 * **minimum_redundancy** - Minimum number of required backups (redundancy).
                            Default = 0
+* **network_compression** - This option allows you to enable data compression for network transfers.
+If set to false (default), no compression is used.
+If set to true, compression is enabled, reducing network usage.
+* **path_prefix** - One or more absolute paths, separated by colon, where Barman looks for executable files.
+The paths specified in path_prefix are tried before the ones specified in PATH environment variable.
 * **last_backup_maximum_age** - Time frame that must contain the latest backup date.
 If the latest backup is older than the time frame, barman check command will report an